 Carbon discount

 Another problem reported in the article with the use of technology in the classrooms is that many schools spend time training their staff to use a particular technology.
 Still, it does not train them on “strategies to use them well” (Young).
-The writer believed that schools should also give small monetary incentives to teachers and professors to attend workshops.
+The writer believed schools should also give small monetary incentives to teachers and professors to attend workshops.